anushkamahar/Hangman-Game/README.md

-# CodeAlpha_HangmanGame
+# Hangman-Game

 This is a simple Hangman game made using Python.
-I created this project as part of my CodeAlpha Python Programming Internship.

 ## About the Game